jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The difference with Techvolution is, we expect ourselves, and each other, to bring on the era of mass-collaboration.
 Vitally, player gods also demand the freedom to take responsibility for our home and work lives whenever a Sith Lord says helping our society is against the rules.

 But none of this means you Stargazer have to re-invent society.
 We aren't throwing away any philosophy you, or anyone else, may believe in.
 Old philosophies, Protestant/Catholic, Right/Left among them, will always teach us lessons, help us do our jobs better, and enlighten our personal opinions.
 The ideals and openness of Progressivism help bring new peoples into the Western culture while giving a helping hand to those already inside.
-The practicality of Conservatives help ensure our society keeps working and doesn't derail from too much idealism.
+The practicality of Conservatives helps ensure our society keeps working and doesn't derail from too much idealism.

 Moreover, each side has an immense understanding of complex fields like monetary policy, farm regulation, labor relations, and more.
 This single book can't replace all that knowledge.
 It would be laughable to suggest it could.

 Moreover, and this is the crucial point for people inside the government, Techvolution frees you to start solving problems.
 Ideology dies pretty quickly when entering government.
 Seeing "the books" of massive unfunded social programs alone is quite sobering.
-Antagonists block practical solutions to governments problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.
+Antagonists block practical solutions to government problems—whether it be stubborn teachers unions or corporate lobbyists—as much as they hold back Main street.

 When I say Left/Right politics, it's usually not those inside the government but outside ideologues with a simplistic view of our world who I take aim at.
 These are the people who radicalize what is still a well structured political system.

 ![protest](/img\diagrams\protests.jpg)
 _Unhelpful radicals.
-A new philosophy needs us all start acting on our beliefs.
+A new philosophy needs us all to start acting on our beliefs.
 Meaning, environmentalists should start planting trees in our communities, and gun-rights people should become police volunteers standing guard in public places.
 Actions make it a lot easier to judge the effectiveness of everyone's beliefs._

 The solution to radicalization is giving power to the frontline.
 Like voting our interests in elections, we, the people on the frontline today, need the freedom to decide which tool best solves a problem.
 The right and duty to evolve must be our new ruling philosophy.
 It's the only way the player god's "nervous system" can adapt better solutions to our society's problems.

 We're already starting to use digital tools to improve our lives.
 YouTube product reviews.
 Quora questions.
 Cutting cable cords and using Netflix.
-By controlling modern tools, the middle-class is starting to take control of society's new levers of power.
-Wanting to control more is the rebellion inside our mind we need to establish the Internet Age.
+By controlling modern devices, the middle-class is starting to take control of society's new levers of power.
+Wanting to control more is the rebellion inside our mind, we need to establish the Internet Age.

 That's why controlling tools is the Nature of all political battles.
-Whether in galaxies far far away, street fights in parking lots, wars between nations, or your own life.
+Whether in galaxies far far away.
+Street fights in parking lots.
+Wars between nations.
+Or your own life.
 It's why antagonists make new tools against the rules.
-And why I needed to write a book to remind everyone philosophies and rules are supposed to empower player gods to push human evolution, not get in the way.
+And why I needed to write a book to remind everyone philosophies and rules are supposed to empower protagonists and player gods to push human evolution, not get in the way.

 But since many rules stall the Internet Age upgrade Stargazer, we must pack our bags, rally our friends, and get ready for a fight.

 It's time to blow up a Death Star.

 # ACT TWO - BLOWING UP THE DEATH STAR